mia-platform/documentation/docs/runtime_suite/authorization-service/how_to_use.md

 ## How to use

+The authorization service is responsible for authorizing a route to request certain resources.

-This service exposes an `/auth` endpoint that, once that you have provided a configuration, handles the access to a specific combination of route and method.
+This service exposes an `/auth` endpoint that, once that you have provided a [configuration](https://docs.mia-platform.eu/runtime_suite/authorization-service/configuration/), handles the access to a specific combination of route and method.

 ### Request
 The request at the service should have: